inaimathi/langnostic/drafts/profiling-house-again.md

 1. You'll often get a `no-defined-method` error on weird input, rather than something more descriptive and specific the way you probably would when using a normal function
 2. Your performance will sometimes irredeemably suck.

-The first point is a nit, but the second one is worth dealing with in the context of a library that should probably perform reasonably well at least _some_ time.
+The first point is a nit, but the second one is worth dealing with in the context of a library that should probably perform reasonably well at least _some_ of the time.
 The _cause_ of that problem is that `method`s can't be `inline`d.
 Because the point of them is to dispatch on a type-table of their arguments at runtime, they can't do their work at compile-time to inline the result without some [serious trickery](http://metamodular.com/SICL/generic-dispatch.pdf)[^wait-why-methods].
 Today, I'm avoiding trickery and just re-writing every `method` in `house` that I can into a function, usually by using `etypecase`.

 [^wait-why-methods]: Wait, why use methods then?
-They're good _specifically_ in the situation where
+They're good _specifically_ in the situation where you want to establish an interface for a set of datastructures that you expect to have to extend _outside of your library_.
+If all the extension is going to happen inside, you can still make the argument that `etypecase` is the right way to go.
+But if you want the _callers_ of your code to be able to define new behaviors for datastructures they specify themselves, then absolutely reach for `defmethod`.

 Some of these are trivial conversions